-Alex Dubilet is currently a Lecturer in the Departments of English and Political Science at Vanderbilt University.
+Alex Dubilet is a Senior Lecturer in the Departments of English and Political Science at Vanderbilt University.
 He received his Ph.D. in Rhetoric from the University of California, Berkeley in 2014.